2 dead, 9 injured after truck hits pedestrians in Quebec

 Alain Gilbert, a truck driver, said he was driving into Amqui when he saw several ambulances tending to about four or possibly five people spread over a distance of about 500 meters (yards).

 He saw a police officer performing CPR on one person lying on the ground.
-He said there didn’t appear to be any children in the group
+He said there didn’t appear to be any children in the group.